derekdhuynh/multiple-ocular-disease-detection/README.md

     * Model serving predictions, display response to doctor and store the results in the DB

+## TODO
+- [ ] Add requires_auth decorator
+- [ ] Create a dashboard view and a CRUD cycle for adding patients to dash
+- [ ] Figure out how to upload photos and store them server-side
+- [ ] Write backend code for model predictions

 # References

 Arjun, S., Saluja, K., & Biswas, P. (2021, January 04).
 Analysing ocular parameters for web browsing and graph visualization.
 Retrieved March 4, 2021, from https://arxiv.org/abs/2101.00794